lmx0125/Mandelbrot-set-img/README.md

    sudo apt-get update
    sudo apt-get install libx11-dev

 This installs the necessary development files for the libx11 library.

 Retry the Build:
 After installing the dependencies, rerun the **./build.sh** script.

 Check for Success:
-If the compilation is successful, you should now have the executable or the desired output based on your project.
+If the compilation is successful, you should find executeable file called "set" or "set.exe"(if you change the build.sh)